 National Cultural Clubs

 With the different nationalities represented on its campuses, LAU has developed programs to help international students adapt to the Lebanese way of life and fully integrate into the LAU community.
-Through various national cultural clubs, students network with peers from their countries, while learning to appreciate diversity.
-Both LAU and the students celebrate the richness of such diversity through annual activities that include the International Heritage Day exhibitions and the Mini Football Tournament.
+Through various national cultural clubs, students’ network with peers from their countries, while learning to appreciate diversity.
+Both LAU and the students celebrate the richness of such diversity through annual activities.

 Counseling is designed to help students address academic, personal, and emotional concerns.
 Counselors meet with students on a regular basis to:

 - provide informal assessment for an array of psychological issues and set up appropriate intervention and evaluation plans,

 - offer prevention programs for students who are at risk of academic failure, suspension, or dropping out,